rea1shane/lego-docker-helper/README.md

   - Execute command in containers with specified Docker label.
   - Restart containers with specified Docker label.

+> [!IMPORTANT]
+>
+> The time zone inside the container is UTC, modify your cron expression according to your time zone.

 > [!TIP]
 >
 > Edit cron jobs via `crontab -e` to ensure that `crond` can be reloaded.